pivotal/sample-credhub-kms-plugin-tile/README.md

 # Building a Kubernetes Compatible Key Management Service Plugin Tile for Credhub in PCF

-In order to use a Kubernetes Compatible Key Management Service Plugin with a CredHub bundled with PCF, you will need to wrap your kms-plugin bosh-release in a [tile](https://docs.pivotal.io/tiledev/2-4/index.html), which will be installed along side your PAS tile.
+In order to use a Kubernetes Compatible Key Management Service Plugin with a CredHub bundled with PCF, you will need to wrap your kms-plugin BOSH release in a [tile](https://docs.pivotal.io/tiledev/2-4/index.html), which will be installed along side your PAS tile.

 Instructions to build a Kubernetes Compatible KMS Plugin can be found [here](link to open source docs).